shubhamsalunkhe16/shubhamsalunkhe16/README.md

 🚀 **Senior React Full Stack Developer**

-Frontend-Focused Full Stack Developer with 4+ years of experience in building scalable, AI-integrated web applications using React.js, Redux, Next.js and Node.js.
-Specialized in responsive UI development using Tailwind CSS, Shadcn UI, Material UI, and Formik.
-Delivered AI based platforms with OpenAI, Gemini, and Tuney integration, improving automation and reducing manual effort by 40%.
-Developed Puppeteer-based scrapers for 7+ social platforms, processing 500+ assets weekly.
-Built secure dashboards, multi-session flows, role-based admin panels, and AI chat analysis tools.
-Improved delivery speed by 25%, reduced LLM compute cost by 30%, and optimized architecture to cut production issues by 50%.
-Worked on Firebase, SQLite, Typescript, FFmpeg, Git, and REST APIs.
-Strong focus on performance, clean code, and UX.
-Actively seeking React-heavy full stack roles in product-driven teams.
+A dedicated Full Stack Developer with over 4+ years of experience in building innovative, scalable, responsive and user-centered web applications.
+After graduating with a Bachelor of Engineering in 2019, I’ve honed my skills in frontend technologies and have good understanding of backend architectures and database management.
+At GoPhygital, I’ve contributed significantly to the development of AI-driven platforms for global brands, with a focus on cutting-edge features like text-to-speech functionality, real-time content creation tools, web streaming platform and social media analytics.
+My passion for coding is matched by my commitment to team collaboration, having successfully mentored colleagues and streamlined development processes.
+Whether developing custom ECommerce solutions or creating dynamic, interactive user interfaces, I am always driven by the goal to build seamless, efficient, and impactful digital experiences.
+I believe in continuous learning and strive to deliver high-quality solutions that address real-world challenges.

 ---